Zachary-MacArthur/Technical-Challenge/README.md

 * Add Scss modules in tandem with tailwind css to improve reusability and efficiency of the project

+* Create light and dark themes - scss modules could be helpful for this

 * Update the JavaScript code to TypeScript

 * Try incorporating Redux